vcb88/dronedashboard/README.md

 ## Architecture Overview

-The project consists of three main services orchestrated by Docker Compose:
+The project consists of several containerized services orchestrated by Docker Compose and exposed via Traefik:

-*   **Emulator (`emulator/`):** A Python service that simulates and publishes realistic drone telemetry data to the MQTT broker.
+*   **Emulator (`emulator/`):** A Python service that simulates and publishes realistic drone telemetry (`dronedata/telemetry`) and ESC (`dronedata/esc`) data to the MQTT broker.
 It replays pre-generated mission scenarios.
 *   **MQTT Broker (`mosquitto/`):** An Eclipse Mosquitto broker that handles message passing between services.
-*   **Dashboard Service (`dronedashboard/`):** A Node-RED instance that:
+*   **Backend & Frontend Service (`backend_ws/`):** A Python FastAPI application that:
-    *   Subscribes to MQTT topics for live data.
+    *   Subscribes to MQTT topics (`dronedata/#`) for live data.
-    *   Saves all incoming data to log files.
+    *   Provides a WebSocket endpoint (`/ws`) to stream live data to connected frontend clients.
-    *   Serves the frontend application.
+    *   Serves the React frontend application (which is built into its Docker image).
-    *   Provides an API for listing logs and a WebSocket for data streaming.
+*   **DroneCAN Bridge (`dronecan_bridge/`):** A Python service that simulates a DroneCAN interface, generating and publishing ESC data to the MQTT broker.
+(Note: This service will be removed in future iterations as the Emulator takes over full data generation).

 For a more detailed explanation of the architecture, see [ARCHITECTURE.md](./ARCHITECTURE.md).